anerv/cycling_data_quality/README.md

 #### OSM

 - **[`1a_initialize_osm`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/1a_initialize_osm.ipynb):** This notebook downloads data from OSM for the user-defined study area, processes it to the format needed in the analysis.
 - **[`1b_intrinsic_analysis_osm`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/1b_intrinsic_analysis_OSM.ipynb):** The intrinsic analysis evaluates the quality of the OSM data in the study area from the perspective of bicycle planning and research.
-This evaluation includes, for example, missing tags, disconnected components, and network gaps. *Intrinsic* means that the dataset is analyzed for itself, without being compared to other data.
+This evaluation includes, for example, missing tags, disconnected components, and network gaps. *Intrinsic* means that the dat set is analyzed for itself, without being compared to other data.

 #### REFERENCE

 - **[`2a_initialize_reference`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/2a_initialize_reference.ipynb):** This notebook processes the reference data provided by the user to the format needed in the analysis.
 - **[`2b_intrinsic_analysis_reference`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/2b_intrinsic_analysis_reference.ipynb):** The intrinsic analysis evaluates the quality of the reference data set in the study area from the perspective of bicycle planning and research.
-This evaluation includes, for example, disconnected components and network gaps. *Intrinsic* means that the dataset is analyzed for itself, without being compared to other data.
+This evaluation includes, for example, disconnected components and network gaps. *Intrinsic* means that the data set is analyzed for itself, without being compared to other data.

 #### COMPARE